planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

    * - Minify JavaScript
      - Minify the JavaScript code generated by the Web App Builder.
    * - Precision for GeoJSON export
      - Number of decimal places to use when exporting features using GeoJSON.
 Higher numbers increase accuracy but also data size.
-Default is 2.
+The default is 2.
    * - Restrict to extent
      - Do not allow the map to be panned outside of the extent.
    * - Show popups on hover